 A residential area to the west of Station Road, near the railway station.
 James Summerlin was a Major at the War Office, and was an early director of Plysu, the plastics firm that once stood on this site.
 It moved here in 1947 from Egham.
-Summerlin went to America in WW2, working on early communications systems, and saw the light industry factories the war effort had produced.
+Summerlin went to America in WW2, working on early communications systems, and saw light industry factories which the war effort had produced.
 After the War, he founded the Plysu.

 A residential area to the west of Station Road, near the railway station.
 A garage on this site, Lydbrook Garage, was once run by Aubrey Tansley.
 He also had a paraffin round in the local villages, and other Tansley family members ran a china shop and a grocers shop in the High Street.

 Residential cul-de-sac west off Cranfield Road.
 Marquess of Tavistock is one of the titles in the Duke of Bedfords family.

 A new development of houses, east off Station Road.

 Once a terrace of housing west off Station Road, which was absorbed into the Plysu plastics factory site after World War II, and has now been demolished.

 An ancient footpath leading from the bottom of Aspley Hill, alongside The Duke of Bedford’s Estate, to Woodside in Aspley Guise.

 A long terrace of Victorian housing on the east side, thought to have been houses for the local brickworks, and the larger Leys Villas at the north end were for the foremen.
 Later buildings on the west, it connects Hardwick Road to Brickhill Road.